These 6 Colored Sand Beaches in Hawaii Will Blow You Away

 While each state in America is distinctive in its geography and appearance, Hawaii is perhaps the most unique in all of America.
 One of the many things that set Hawaii apart from the crowd is the stunning beaches that populate the islands, particularly the colored sand beaches.
-From black and green sand beaches on the Big Island to Maui’s magnificent red sand beach, the colored sand beaches in Hawaii will leave you speechless.
+From black and green sand beaches on the Big Island to Molokai’s magnificent orange sand beach, the colored sand beaches in Hawaii will leave you speechless.

 1. Punaluu Beach

-Nestled between Hawaii Volcanoes National Park and Naalehu town on the Big Island, Punaluu is perhaps Hawaii’s most famous black sand beach, and is a popular haven for honu to relax.
+Nestled between Hawaii Volcanoes National Park and Naalehu town on the Big Island, Punaluu is perhaps Hawaii’s most famous black sand beach and is a popular haven for honu to relax.

-2. Kaihalulu Beach
+2. Wainapanapa Beach

-4. Papakolea Beach
+3. Papakolea Beach

 Located on the southern tip of the Big Island, Papakolea Beach is one of only four green sand beaches in the world.
 The green hue comes from olivine, a mineral and common component of Hawaiian lava.
 Because olivine is denser than other minerals, it accumulates on the shoreline naturally — creating a green-hued beach unlike any other in Hawaii.
+To reach this green sand beach in Hawaii, you will need to put on your hiking shoes and tackle a moderately-challenging hike that is just shy of six miles.

-5. Papohaku Beach
+4. Papohaku Beach

 So, maybe orange sand isn’t as exotic as black or green, but Papohaku Beach, located on Molokai’s western tip, is worthy of a visit simply because it is so secluded — and there’s no beating the sand’s orange hue when the sun sets.

-7. Halawa Beach Park
+5. Halawa Beach Park

-8. Kailua Beach
+6. Kailua Beach

-Yeah, yeah, yeah — white isn’t technically a color, but the magnificent sand found at Oahu’s famous Kailua beach is truly second to none.
+Yeah, yeah, yeah — white isn’t technically a color, but the magnificent sand found at Oahu’s famous Kailua Beach is truly second to none.
 The fine white sand found at Kailua Beach Park contains coral, shell fragments, and other organic material.

 Subscribe to our newsletter